-1 -Emerging 2- Developing 3-Proficient 4-Accomplished The candidate's The candidate's The candidate's The candidate's artifact artifact artifact artifact demonstrates demonstrates they worked demonstrates demonstrates they worked collaboratively with principals awareness of the they worked in collaboratively with and district level leaders to: need to: isolation to: principals and district D Fataliësh anaadamaa ta □ Understand state and federal law and policy related to the appropriate and defensible evaluation of educational professionals and staff. □ Understand the importance of performance evaluation data for supporting and improving faculty/staff performance. ☐ Articulate the district's procedures for supporting and implementing the North Carolina Educator Evaluation System to assure that all faculty and staff members are evaluated fairly and equitably. ☐ Appropriately interpret performance evaluation data to support and improve faculty/staff performance. level leaders to: □ Support and fully implement the North Carolina Educator Evaluation System to assure that all faculty/staff members are evaluated fairly and equitably (4c1). □ Evaluate how effectively principals and other district leaders apply the North Carolina Educator Evaluation System (4c2). □ Ensure that performance evaluation data are used effectively to support and improve faculty/staff □ Establish procedures to assure that multiple measures are used to evaluate faculty/ staff. □ Ensure that processes, structures, and systems are in place to respond to performance evaluation needs.
+1 -Emerging 2- Developing 3-Proficient 4-Accomplished The candidate's artifact demonstrates awareness of the need to: Understand state and federal law and policy related to the appropriate and defensible evaluation of educational professionals and staff.
+Understand the importance of performance evaluation data for supporting and improving faculty/staff performance.
+The candidate's artifact demonstrates they worked in isolation to: Articulate the district's procedures for supporting and implementing the North Carolina Educator Evaluation System to assure that all faculty and staff members are evaluated fairly and equitably.
+Appropriately interpret performance evaluation data to support and improve faculty/staff performance.
+The candidate's artifact demonstrates they worked collaboratively with principals and district level leaders to: Support and fully implement the North Carolina Educator Evaluation System to assure that all faculty/staff members are evaluated fairly and equitably (4c1).
+Evaluate how effectively principals and other district leaders apply the North Carolina Educator Evaluation System (4c2).
+Ensure that performance evaluation data are used effectively to support and improve faculty/staff performance (4c3).
+The candidate's artifact demonstrates they worked collaboratively with principals and district level leaders to: Establish procedures to assure that multiple measures are used to evaluate faculty/ staff.
+Ensure that processes, structures, and systems are in place to respond to performance evaluation needs.